 “Given that in these thin-skinned days just about any subject can be called ‘culturally sensitive,’ and given that a committee would basically ensure that my column became a safe space, I had no alternative but to resign,” she wrote.
 “And so I’ve had the disorienting experience of becoming one small data point in what is a disturbingly large set.”

-Greenbaum has written about Israel since her days as a student at Columbia, through her time as an assistant at Commentary magazine and into her short tenure at Business Insider.
+Greenbaum has written about Israel since her days as a student at Columbia, through her time as an assistant editor at Commentary magazine and into her short tenure at Business Insider.
 But her very public resignation, which was covered by outlets ranging from CNN to Fast Company to Fox News, may have put her on the map for a much broader audience.

 This is the second time in as many years that Johansson, who is also Jewish, has been at the center of a diversity controversy.
 Last year she played a character originally written as Japanese in “Ghost in the Shell,” and took a lot of heat for it.